Jayesh1512/Daily/README.md

 # Joke of the Day

 <!-- #joke -->
-Jayesh's Hummer gets 728 mpg.
-Every night, about 3:15, it fucks your Prius up the tailpipe and spanks it goodbye.
+Jayesh roundhouse kicked PSY in the face Gangman Style.

-Updated on: [29/5/2025]
+Updated on: [30/5/2025]
 <!-- #jokeEnd -->